Universal-Omega/AutoCreatePage/README.md

 `$wgAutoCreatePageMaxRecursion`: The maximum recursion depth to which calls of `createpageifnotex` are executed on created pages.
 Default: 1.

+`$wgAutoCreatePageIgnoreEmptyContent`: If invocations of `createpageifnotex` should silently ignore missing page content.
+Default: false (will put an error message on the wiki page).

-`$wgAutoCreatePageIgnoreEmptyTitle`: If invocations of `createpageifnotex` should be silently ignored.
+`$wgAutoCreatePageIgnoreEmptyTitle`: If invocations of `createpageifnotex` should silently ignore missing page title.
 Default: false (will put an error message on the wiki page).

 `$wgAutoCreatePageNamespaces`: The list of namespaces in which calls of `createpageifnotex` are executed.
 If your call originates from a page not in